openwms/org.openwms.common.service/README.md

 # Run
 ## Run On Command Line
 After the binary has been built it can be started from command line.
-By default no other infrastructure services are required to run this service.
+By default, no other infrastructure services are required to run this service.

 Run in standalone mode: